edulinq/autograder-py/README.md

 ##### Submitting an Assignment Late

-If you are submitting an assignment late, the autograder requires confirmation that you are submitting an assignment late.
+If you are submitting an assignment late, the autograder requires confirmation in order to grade your submission.
-This helps users avoid situations where they accidentally submit an assignment late.
+This helps users avoid situations where they accidentally submit an assignment late or submit to the wrong assignment.
 Users must add the `--allow-late` flag to the normal submission command when they want to submit an assignment past the due date.

 Here is a sample output when trying to submit a late assignment without the flag: